2016 United States House of Representatives elections in Virginia: District 5

-Incumbent Republican Robert Hurt, first elected in 2010, is retiring in 2016.
-The 5th district, which has a PVI of R+5, is the largest district in the state and stretches from Virginia's southern border to the suburbs of Washington, D.C.
+Incumbent Republican Robert Hurt, first elected in 2010, retired in 2016.
+The 5th district, which has a PVI of R+5, is the largest district in the state and stretches from Virginia's southern border to the exurbs of Washington, D.C.

 Republican convention

 The Republican party selected State Senator Tom Garrett as its nominee at a convention on May 14, with a filing deadline of March 31.